szaster/Letflex/README.md

 ## Future-Development

 Add a filter option, where you can search content based on genre.
 Our app will also have a rate and review feature, reactions will also be incorporated.
+The user will also be able to manage their profile and watch-list, remove/add content from their watch-list.

 ## Credits

 - [Clever Programmer](https://www.cleverprogrammer.com)
 - [John Ahn](https://www.youtube.com/channel/UCFyXA9x8lpL3EYWeYhj4C4Q/playlists)
 - [WJ Prajumsook](https://www.youtube.com/channel/UCpjmxyGKA1iBRU_k0sSftJA/playlists)

 ## License

 License: MIT